Things I want to figure out or see implemented eventually

-Something that understands the syntax of programming language and operates on top of that.
+Version control is too line orianted, sometimes I wish there was something that understands the syntax of programming language and operates on top of that.
 So for instance, reordering methods in a class would be trivial operation and not show up in diff.
-There are some caveats though: e.g. in some dynamic languages order of definition might matter, so you still want it to be backed by plaintext, probably.
-Perhaps it has to be a diff filter rather than full scale VCS.
+There are some caveats though: e.g. in some dynamic languages the order of definition matters, so you still want it to be backed by plaintext, probably.
+Perhaps it can be implemented as a diff filter rather than full scale VCS.

 Where physics is described by some sort of Lagrangian, and the evaluation semantics would would be consistent with its dynamics.
 Wonder if that's possible without involving explicit computations via dependent types.
 I guess would also correspond to some sort of special logic.
 Also making sure the set of correct programs is exactly the set of feasible states is presumably way harder.

 I sometimes find myself making a note or taking a picture or a voice recording which I wouldn't want to go public under any circumstances.